Jaspreetsm21/London_Crime/README.md

-# London Borough Crime: Data Science Forecasting Project
+# London Borough Crime: Data Science Forecasting Project Overview
 London has 33 boroughs and its one of the most busiest place in the UK.
 I will be using the data set to explore the type of crimes that been committed and the areas they tend to take place.

 1 - Carried out EDA on crime data set across London for the last 24 months and finding the areas where the most crime is committed.